Wrongful Death Laws in San Diego: What You Need to Know

 What Is the Statute of Limitations for a Wrongful Death Claim in California?

-In California, you have two years from the date of your loved one’s death to file a wrongful death lawsuit.
+In California, you have two years from the date of your loved one's death to file a wrongful death lawsuit.
 (California Code of Civil Procedure § 335.1.)
-This deadline, known as the statute of limitations, is critical.
+This deadline, known as the statute of limitations for wrongful death claims, is critical.
 Missing this window can result in losing your right to seek compensation.

 However, there are exceptions that may shorten or extend this timeframe.
 For example:

-• Cases involving government entities (e.g., a fatal accident caused by a government employee) have a much shorter filing deadline—typically six months.
-(California Government Code § 945.6.)
+• Cases involving government entities have a much shorter filing deadline—typically six months (discussed in more detail below).

 • Medical malpractice claims may have additional requirements under California law.